This page is viewed best in Internet Explorer; formatting may not appear correctly in other browsers.

 d.
 Find the Plaza de la Virgen (behind the Cathedral) on a map of Valencia and plan how to get there to meet the group on Monday for our Tapas dinner.
 Be ready to tell us how you plan to get there.

 f.
 Buy your books NOW for English 400, History 100 or 484 and/or Spanish 201, 202 or 302.
-Check CANVAS for History and English assignments to have ready by May 13 (readings, videos, etc.)!
-You will receive Spanish assignments during your 2 required Spanish classes in April.
+Check CANVAS for History and English assignments to have ready by May 15 (readings, videos, etc.)!
+You will receive Spanish assignments during your 2 required Spanish classes in April/May.

 g.
 Become familiar with the requirements for Diarios and Pregunta del Día, and with the rubrics for scoring your work: Pregunta del Día rubric Diario rubric.
 Practice your writing skills in Spanish so that you are prepared to write about your activities, reactions, and interpretations.

 h.
 Plan how to get along really well with your host mom/dad/family.
 They like to hear about what you're doing each day, or about your family and activities or interests at home.
-So plan some discussion topics you can use at dinner time, and practice talking about "what we did today" or "what we plan to do tonight or tomorrow".
-Write a sample monologue in which you tell them about your fictional day, and practice SAYING it (1/2 page, en español).
+So plan some new discussion topics you can use at dinner time, and practice talking about "what we did today" or "what we plan to do tonight or tomorrow".
+This time, plan how to ask about their own experiences, favorite places, etc. Write a sample monologue in which you tell them about your fictional day, and practice SAYING it (1/2 page, en español).
 Bring your written version to the airport, and be ready to role play.
 Then it will be easier to put it into practice in Valencia.

 j.
 Pack according to the instructions and baggage limits.
 You may check only ONE suitcase to Spain, in addition to your carryon items, and there are size and weight limits for checked luggage as well as for carryons, so WEIGH your suitcase AND carryon items before leaving for the airport.